Skip to main content

 Included in the benchmark

-• Central Air Conditioning Installation as the headline cost-index scope
+• Central HVAC System (Gas) as the headline cost-index scope

 • labor-hour assumptions, regional wage inputs, materials, overhead, and permit data where available